Find synonyms Find exact match

 The limited clinical relevance of pseudoallergens in CU is also supported by the observation that patients in whom CU has remitted are able to eat anything without recurrence of urticaria .

-AGENTS AND EFFICACY — Most patients with chronic urticaria (CU) are initially treated with antihistamines, often in conjunction with limited courses of oral glucocorticoids for refractory symptoms.
+AGENTS AND EFFICACY STUDIES — Most patients with chronic urticaria (CU) are initially treated with antihistamines, often in conjunction with limited courses of oral glucocorticoids for refractory symptoms.
 However, long-term systemic glucocorticoids are associated with significant adverse effects, and persistent symptoms should be treated instead with other immunosuppressive, immunomodulatory, or steroid-sparing agents.

 The different medications used in the management of CU and studies of efficacy are discussed in this section.
 A stepwise approach to therapy, including recommended dosing and monitoring, is presented subsequently.
 (See 'Stepwise approach to treatment' below.)

-H1 antihistamines — H1 antihistamines are the cornerstone of pharmacotherapy for CU and control symptoms to at least some degree in most patients [1,8-10].
+H1 antihistamines — H1 antihistamines are the cornerstone of pharmacotherapy for CU and control symptoms to at least some degree in most patients [1,4,14-16].
 Patients show variable responsiveness to antihistamines.
-The magnitude of effect is difficult to generalize, although in various reports, 50 to 95 percent of patients achieved satisfactory disease control with one or a combination of antihistamines, without other agents [9,11,12].
+The magnitude of effect is difficult to generalize, although in various reports, 50 to 95 percent of patients achieved satisfactory disease control with one or a combination of antihistamines, without other agents [15,17,18].

-Dosing of first generation agents — Higher doses of first generation antihistamines have been recommended by several authors, particularly when second generation antihistamines do not produce an adequate response .
-The primary concern with higher dose therapy is sedation and performance impairment, and clinicians should inform patients specifically about this side effect.
+Dosing of first-generation agents — Higher doses of first-generation antihistamines have been recommended by several authors, particularly when second-generation antihistamines do not produce an adequate response .
+The primary concern with higher-dose therapy is sedation and performance impairment, and clinicians should inform patients specifically about this side effect.

 In children younger than two years of age, first generation, sedating antihistamines should be avoided, as these drugs can cause paradoxical agitation and over-the-counter cold remedies containing them have been linked to a small number of deaths in this age group.
 (See "The common cold in children: Treatment and prevention", section on 'Treatment'.)

 Topical agents — While there are isolated, anecdotal reports that suggest benefit of some topical agents for CU, routine use is discouraged as they rarely result in sustained improvement and are rarely used as intended outside of clinical trials.
-Some of the agents that have been used include emollients that contain menthol, phenol or pramoxine, substances that are benign but minimally effective.
+Some of the agents that have been used include emollients that contain menthol, phenol, or pramoxine, substances that are benign but minimally effective.
 Others contain high-potency topical corticosteroids, which can cause dermal atrophy, or topical antihistamines (eg, doxepin-containing preparations), which can cause contact sensitization .

 Systemic glucocorticoids — Systemic (usually oral) glucocorticoids are effective in controlling symptoms in most patients with CU.
 However, administration beyond several weeks is not justified for a disorder that, in itself, has an excellent long-term prognosis, since glucocorticoids have predictable and significant adverse effects.
 In addition, a retrospective study found that the addition of glucocorticoids to antihistamines during the initial weeks of treatment did not hasten the time required to achieve control of symptoms, compared with treatment with antihistamines alone .
-Thus, there is no evidence that glucocorticoids have a disease modifying effect.
+Thus, there is no evidence that glucocorticoids have a disease-modifying effect.
 We view glucocorticoids as rescue therapy that should be used to attain temporary control of severe symptoms.
 (See "Major side effects of systemic glucocorticoids".)

-One subgroup that may respond more predictably to these agents is patients with CU that is exacerbated by ingestion of aspirin or other nonsteroidal antiinflammatory drugs (NSAIDs), since abnormal leukotriene regulation is believed to be important in the pathogenesis of this type of urticaria [43,44].
+One subgroup that may respond more predictably to these agents is patients with CU that is exacerbated by ingestion of aspirin or other nonsteroidal antiinflammatory drugs (NSAIDs), since abnormal leukotriene regulation is believed to be important in the pathogenesis of this type of urticaria [61,62].
 (See "NSAIDs (including aspirin): Allergic and pseudoallergic reactions".)

 Patients with the rare disorder of antihistamine-induced urticaria might also benefit from antileukotriene agents.
 A case report described four such patients, three of whom responded to montelukast .